ESRI4APL/esri4apl.github.io/_posts/2017-12-05-A-Proposed-Mapping-Station-at-the-Austin-Public-Library.markdown

 ---
 This site is put up for advocating for a ESRI GIS public mapping station at the Austin Public Library.
 The arguments for this station include

+This site will also serve as a platform for raising funds for the mapping station.

 1. Public Outreach <br>
 2. Student Engagement<br>
 3. Crowd Sourcing of Public issues<br>